Rapoport-Zink spaces of Hodge type: Moduli of -divisible groups with Tate tensors

 Consider $(X_x,\iota_x)\in \RZ\com{s_\alpha}_{\BX,G}(\kappa)$ corresponding to a closed point $x\in\RZ_\BX(\kappa)$.
 We define the ``formal completion'' $(\RZ\com{s_\alpha}_{\BX,G})\wh{_x}$ of $\RZ\com{s_\alpha}_{\BX,G}$ at $x$ to be the set-valued functor on the category of formal power series rings over $W/(p^m)$ (for some $m$) defined as follows: for any formal power series ring $A$ over $W/(p^m)$, $(\RZ\com{s_\alpha}_{\BX,G})\wh{_x}(A)$ is the subset of elements in $\RZ\com{s_\alpha}_{\BX,G}(A)$ which lift $x$.
 Equivalently, we have the following description

 where the right hand side is viewed as the fibre product of functors on the category of formal power series rings over $W/(p^m)$.
-If $\RZ\com{s_\alpha}_{\BX,G}$ can be represented by a ``nice'' formal scheme, then $(\RZ\com{s_\alpha}_{\BX,G})\wh{_x}$ can be represented by its formal completion at $x$.
+If $\RZ\com{s_\alpha}_{\BX,G}$ can be represented by a formal scheme formally smooth and locally formally of finite type over $W$, then $(\RZ\com{s_\alpha}_{\BX,G})\wh{_x}$ can be represented by its formal completion at $x$.